Preparing for travel can be stressful and hectic as it is, but when you’ve got an ostomy there are a few extra things that you’ll want to be aware of.

 The Golden Rule when packing supplies is that it’s always best to bring more supplies than you’d normally use in the same amount of time you plan to travel for.

-Since ostomy wafers and bags don’t really take up much space (especially if you’re using a one-piece appliance), and they aren’t heavy, I will often double or triple the amount of supplies I bring.
+Since ostomy wafers and bags don’t really take up much space (especially if you’re using a one-piece appliance), and they aren’t heavy, I will often double or triple a number of supplies I bring.
 In my case, since I tend to change my appliance every 3 days or so, I’ll bring enough for a full change per day.

 One thing I’d recommend to colostomates or ileostomates who normally have thicker output (like myself) is to bring a gelling agent in case you develop “travelers diarrhea”, food poisoning or some other unexplained liquid output.
 These gelling products will help to thicken your output and keep things easier to manage.